Christophe Revel

-Christophe Revel (born 25 March 1979 in Dinan, France) is a French former professional footballer who played as a goalkeeper.
+Christophe Revel (born 25 March 1979) is a French former professional footballer who played as a goalkeeper.

 Coaching career

 Revel ended his playing career at the age of 30, taking the goalkeeping coach position at Rennes.
 He was released from the position in August 2017.
 In June 2018, Revel joined FC Lorient in a similar position.
 He left Lorient at the end of May 2019, when a new manager was appointed.

 In 2020, Revel had a short stint as goalkeeper coach of the Moroccan national team under Vahid Halilhodžić.
 He left the position in June 2020, where he joined Lyon on a one-year contract.

 In the summer 2021, Revel joined Lille OSC as a goalkeeper coach.